bigchaindb/site/_src/_guides/tutorial-car-telemetry-app.md

 npm i bigchaindb-driver
 ```

-Then include as a module and connect to IPDB or any BigchainDB node:
+Then, include that as a module and connect to IPDB or any BigchainDB node.
+Use the credentials below or create your own app_id and app_key (learn here how to do that: https://ipdb.io/#getstarted).

 ```js
 const BigchainDB = require('bigchaindb-driver')